JohannesErnst/WeaSAL/README.md

 ## Overview
-This repository includes the processing code for training a classification network with weak-region labels and the subsequent segmentation network trained on pseudo-labels.
+This repository includes the processing code for training a classification network with weak-region labels and the subsequent segmentation network trained on pseudo-labels in [PyTorch](https://pytorch.org/).

 As a Convolutional Neural Network, Kernel Point Convolution ([KPConv](https://arxiv.org/abs/1904.08889)) is used:<br/>
 https://github.com/HuguesTHOMAS/KPConv-PyTorch